jupyter/jupyter/docs/source/what_is_jupyter.md

 - [JupyterLab](https://jupyterlab.readthedocs.io/en/latest/)
 - [Jupyter Notebook](https://jupyter-notebook.readthedocs.io/en/stable/)

-The two most popular notebook editor programs are Jupyter-Notebook and JupyterLab, though there are others.
+Two popular notebook-editor programs made by Project Jupyter are Jupyter-Notebook and JupyterLab, though there are others.
 Which one you choose to use is mostly a matter of preference (both Notebook and Lab provide many of the same capabilities for editing and running notebooks):